How to Borrow Units on Prepaid Meter

 There are different methods that you can use to borrow units on your prepaid meter, such as using a code, via VTU platforms, etc. However, it is important to note that once you borrow these units, they will be deducted from your next recharge; hence, it is best to use them properly because they are not free.

-So, if you borrow prepaid electricity units, it is vital for you to bear it at the back of your mind that you are going to repay it in your next recharge.
+So, if you borrow prepaid electricity units, it is vital for you to bear in the back of your mind that you are going to repay it in your next recharge.
 Hence, ensure that you borrow units that you will be able to repay with ease.

 Related: How to avoid debt on prepaid meter